amorphic/braubuddy/docs/install.rst

 Run
 ---

-Run *Braubuddy* with default configuration:
+Run *Braubuddy*:

 ::

     braubuddy

-Braubuddy will auto-detect your hardware and begin managing your environment.
+*Braubuddy* will auto-detect your hardware and begin managing your environment.
 The *Braubuddy* web interface should be accessible by browsing to *http://<hostname>:8080*.

 With *Braubuddy* up and running, the next step is to customise your :ref:`configuration`.